Cork Flooring Costs: Everything You Need to Know [2025 Data]

 Cork Flooring Cost Factors

-Cork is made from cork oak trees, and the reason it’s so eco-friendly is because the bark regenerates after it’s harvested.
+Cork is made from cork oak trees, and the reason it’s so eco-friendly is that the bark regenerates after it’s harvested.
 You can harvest bark from mature cork trees every eight to 14 years, and the tree lives about 150 years.

 As you start researching cork flooring prices, here are the main factors you should keep in mind while planning your project with this budget-friendly floor.